On Diophantine pairs and triples of triangular numbers: Introduction

-Note that this condition implies that both $n$ and $n+1$ can be expressed as the sum of two squares.

-In general, the converse is not true.
-For instance, $n=100$ satisfies the conditions of Theorem \ref{tm_1}, but we will demonstrate that $\{T_{100},T_m\}$ is not a $D(-1)$-pair for any positive integer $m$.

-By analyzing the sequences of associated solutions $(m_k)_{k\in\mathbb{N}}$ to equation \eqref{pellova_x}, we will prove that for any two successive solutions, the set $\{T_{m_k},T_{m_{k+1}}\}$ forms a $D(-1)$-pair.
-This naturally leads to our next result.
+The existence of a solution to equation \eqref{pellova_x}, with an odd integer $y$, depends on properties of both $a$ and $n$.
+As shown in \cite{mbt_triangular}, for $a=k^2$, $k\in\mathbb{N}$, we have a solution for every integer $n\geq 1$.
+Determining the conditions on $a$ and $n$ under which a solution exists will be the primary focus of Sections \ref{section:ex_pairs} and \ref{section:member_pairs}.
+In the general case for an integer $a\neq 0$, by analyzing the sequences $(m_k)_{k \in \mathbb{N}}$ arising from the solutions to equation \eqref{pellova_x}, we will prove that for any two successive terms of the sequence, the set $\{T_{m_k}, T_{m_{k+1}}\}$ forms a $D(a)$-pair.
+This naturally leads to our main result.

-\begin{theorem} Let $n$ be a positive integer such that there exists a positive integer $m$ for which $\{T_n,T_m\}$ is a $D(-1)$-pair.
-Then $T_n$ is an element of infinitely many $D(-1)$-triples containing only triangular numbers. \end{theorem}
+\begin{theorem} Let $a\neq 0$ and $n\geq 1$ be integers such that there exists a positive integer $m$ for which $\{T_n,T_m\}$ is a $D(a)$-pair.
+Then $T_n$ is an element of infinitely many $D(a)$-triples of triangular numbers. \end{theorem}

 The remainder of this paper is organized as follows.
-Section 2 covers the basic properties of the associated generalized Pellian equation and investigates the conditions on $n$ for which $T_n$ belongs to a $D(-1)$-pair of triangular numbers, concluding with the proof of Theorem \ref{tm_1}.
-In Section 3, we further examine these equations to show how such pairs can be extended to $D(-1)$-triples, thereby proving Theorem \ref{tm_2}.
-We also describe an algorithm to generate all numbers $n$ up to a given bound such that $T_n$ forms a $D(-1)$-pair.
-Finally, Section 4 provides insights into broader generalizations and potential directions for future research.
+In Section \ref{section:triple}, we cover the basic properties of the associated generalized Pellian equation and prove Theorem \ref{tm_2}.
+In Section \ref{section:ex_pairs}, we explore the conditions on the integer $a$ for which $D(a)$-pairs can or cannot exist, providing infinite families for both cases.
+Finally, in Section \ref{section:member_pairs}, we investigate the necessary conditions an integer $n$ must satisfy for $T_n$ to belong to a $D(a)$-pair, with a specific focus on the case $a=-1$, and describe an algorithm to generate all such values up to a given bound.